GlideAngle/CIVL-GAP/README.md

 ## The Solution

+By nature, the GAP annex is a technical document with many formulae and some diagrams and graphs.
+The solution I propose is to reuse what I have trialed in this repository for producing the GAP annex (Section 7a) PDF document and retire the existing `*.docx` source document.
+I would transfer ownership of this repository to the [FAI-CIVL](https://github.com/FAI-CIVL) organization on github.
+This is how I propose changes to the GAP annex would then work:

+The repository remains public.
+Anyone finding a small problem such as a typo can raise an issue or make a pull request with the correction.
+For more substantial changes raising an issue is still a good idea.
+It is even possible to provide templates for such issues, basically a checklist of things to do when lodging the issue.
+For these larger changes, the repository would need to be forked and we'd require the work to be done on a branch.
+The reason for branching is to fit in with the current formal proposal and review process.
+The changes can be seen by comparing branches, in this case between **master** and the branch with the proposed changes.
+If the proposal is accepted as-is then it can be merged immediately.
+If it requires more work then these changes can be made on the branch.

+I'm a software developer and contribute to many projects hosted on github but these days many non-technical groups are using github for collaboration.
+There's even a video tutorial series called **Git and GitHub for Poets**.
-Having the documentation in LaTeX could help.
-A contributor finding an issue could reference and highlight a line number range in the source.
-Authors could work at the same time on different parts of it without having conflicts and if their contributions do overlap then there is merge tooling for resolving conflicts.
+GitHub really has a great web interface.
+A contributor finding an issue can reference and highlight a line number range in the source.
+Authors can work at the same time on different parts of the GAP annex without having conflicts and even if their contributions do overlap then there is merge tooling for resolving such conflicts.
 Version history, differences, tagged versions and published releases are also available.